Sachigiri/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 This project is a simple Rock-Paper-Scissors game implemented using HTML, CSS, and JavaScript.
-It allows users to play the classic game against the computer.
+It allows users to play the classic game against the computer,which is a fun game.